Before We Had Words: The Origin of Our Creative Urge

 That instinct hasn't left us.

-Even now, that ancient urge is still there.
-It's the reason we feel restless when we haven't made something in a while.
-Why we doodle during meetings.
-Why we rearrange our living rooms or spend hours on projects no one asked us to do.
+That ancient urge is still there.
+I know it’s the reason that I feel restless when I haven't made something in a while.
+Why I doodle during meetings.
+Why I rearrange our living room furniture or spend hours on projects no one asked me to do.

 We're naturally responding to something older than civilization itself.